matiasmasca/aboutme/_posts/2019-02-01-project-mi-cuaderno-digital.md

 ---

-**codename**: *Cuaderno Gordo* - the chunky notebook
+**codename**: *Cuaderno Gordo* - the chunky notebook (May 2017 → Jun 2020)

 It is a web app, with this api-rest, for communication between teachers and guardians.
 Actually it's used in some public elementary schools of Corrientes province, Argentina.

+I participated in the whole process from the Agile Inception to the deployment on servers; I collaborated with the product design process.
+Starting with some low-fi wireframe I developed the first version of the MVP app.
+After some validation we redesign and reimplement some parts of the app but in this phase I received most of the screens in html + css format to incorporate into the app.
+Finally I designed an API Restful that was consumed by an Android native App.

 Desarrollamos íntegramente una plataforma de comunicación para el sector Educativo, desde el concepto, su diseño y desarrollo, hasta el despliegue; colaborando con la empresa Horeb Capacitaciones quién aportó su conocimiento en el campo, las validaciones tempranas con los usuarios y realizó las capacitaciones a los usuarios finales.